tpboudreau/l6s/README.md

 As an alternative to changing the ownership, you can set the permissions to 0x0777 (read-write-search for all) for each required subdirectory.

-After creating, formatting, and configuring the disk(s), you must create a Kubernetes persistent volume resource for each disk and bind a corresponding persistent volume claim resource to each persistent volume.
+After creating, formatting, and configuring the disks, you must create a Kubernetes persistent volume resource for each disk and bind a corresponding persistent volume claim resource to each persistent volume.
 Again, the particulars on creating these resources vary slightly for each Kubernetes cluster, but assuming, for example, a GCE persistent disk named 'l6s-mysql' formatted with the ext4 filesystem, the required resources for a static MySQL volume will resemble:

     kind: PersistentVolume
     apiVersion: v1